-The idea of harnessing lightning and using the electricity to supplement our power grid has been thought up many times in the past.
-The difficulty has always been knowing when and where lightning will strike, capturing it, and then pushing the electricity onto the electrical grid in a controlled environment.
-But even if all these issues could be addressed, would it still be worthwhile to try and harness the power of a thunderstorm?
+The idea of harnessing lightning and using the static electricity to supplement our power grid is nothing new.
+The difficulty has always been knowing when and where lightning will strike, capturing it, then releasing the electricity onto the electrical grid.
+Even if all these issues were addressed, would it still be worthwhile to try and harness the power of a lightning bolt?

 There’s no question thunderstorms generate a tremendous amount of electricity.
-A typical lightning bolt produces about 10,000 amps but some bolts, such as the one that struck the Apollo spacecraft upon liftoff in the 60’s, have measured well over 100,000 amps.
-When you convert a lightning bolt into watts, the result is a pretty larger number.
-But when you convert the lightning into kilowatt-hours and compare it to how much electricity the average home uses, it’s rather insignificant.
-When compared against a large city, it’s unnoticeable.
+A typical lightning bolt produces about 10,000 amps.
+Some bolts, such as the one that struck the Apollo spacecraft in the 60’s, have measured well over 100,000 amps.
+When you convert a lightning bolt into watts, the result is a pretty large number.
+But when you convert the watts into kilowatt-hours and compare it to how much electricity the average home uses, the number is not as impressive as most would want to believe.
+When compared against a large city, it’s even less so.

-While the technological advances of today’s capacitors allow them to store huge amounts of electricity, most aren’t charged in about 0.2 msec, the time it takes for a lightning bolt to deliver its 1,000,000 kilo-volts of electricity.
-Conversely, these large capacitors are usually charged slowly and then quickly discharged in specialized applications (particle accelerators, lasers, rail guns, etc).
+While the technological advances of today’s capacitors allow them to store huge amounts of electricity, most aren’t charged in 0.2 msec.
+This is the time it takes for a lightning bolt to deliver its 1,000,000 kilo-volts of electricity.
+Conversely, these large capacitors are usually charged slowly and then quickly discharged in specialized applications.
+Examples being particle accelerators, lasers, and rail guns.

-It’s simply not economical to build the infrastructure required to capture a lightning bolt to power our homes, which is why no company has ever successfully commercialize lightning as a source of electricity.
+It’s simply not economical to build the infrastructure required to capture a lightning bolt as a source of renewable energy.